One Venue.

 A Century of Stories

-Standing proudly at the heart of Detroit's historic Brush Park district, the Bonstelle Playhouse is more than just a venue- it is a living monument to the cultural and artistic heritage of the region, serving as a beacon of community and creativity for over a century.
+The Bonstelle Playhouse is more than just a venue- it is a living monument to the cultural and artistic heritage of the region.
 Before it became one of Detroit's most renowned performance venues in the 1920's, the Bonstelle Playhouse was known as Temple Beth El, a striking domed synagogue designed in 1902 by renowned architect Albert Kahn.
 The building was - and remains - a Midtown landmark.